Welcome to St Mary's Guarlford, England

 More information about casualties of WWI can be found on the Malvern Remembers website.

-The times of services can be found on Parish noticeboards and in Parish magazines, and by clicking the 'services' button in the navigation bar above.
+The times of services can be found on Parish noticeboards and in Parish magazines, and on the diary page of the new Benefice website:

 Sometimes a joint service is held at either Guarlford or Madresfield, for example on Palm Sunday - as an experiment, this year, services are being held alternately at Guarlford and Madresfield during the winter months to reduce the cost of heating.

 At other times you may see a Four in Faith service mentioned when all four congregations from Guarlford, Madresfield, Powick, and St James are invited to come together in one of the four churches.